aadarshkt/letsbloom_server_assignment/README.md

 # Steps to load mock data

 1. Go to this link to import database to local server. <a href="http://localhost/phpmyadmin/index.php?route=/server/import">Link to phpMyAdmin</a>
-2. Choose library_database.sql file to import mock data to local server.
+2. Choose library_database.sql file from github repository to import mock data to local server.

 # Steps to interact with server

 1. Go to this link to public postman workspace.
 If account is not availabe create postman account. <a href="https://www.postman.com/orbital-module-astronaut-928122/workspace/library-api-development/collection/13524604-4d044bb5-888e-49a4-80f4-985ae8aa94fc?action=share&creator=13524604">Link to postman workspace</a>
 2. Use different files available in the workspace to interact with server.

+Other way is to use curl commands in terminal to interact with server as specified in the API endpoint section.

 # Database design